The answer to the question of how to design a modern kitchen is to consider all the elements of the room along with its overall look.

-A new contemporary kitchen will balance what looks good with what works well, so it pays to do your research on both.
-That's where our guide on how to design a modern kitchen comes in.
+Successfully executed modern kitchen ideas will balance what looks good with what works well, so it pays to do your research on both.

-The positions of services such as water supply, drainage, ventilation, lighting and power sockets all need to be decided before the kitchen is installed.
-Never underestimate how many power points you will need – everyone wants to be on charge and connected these days so add USB ports too.
+The positions of services such as water supply, drainage, ventilation, lighting and outlets all need to be decided before the kitchen is installed.

 Where do I start when designing a modern kitchen?

-A new kitchen is always an investment, so be clear about your budget when planning a kitchen.
-Window shop and see what good ideas pop up in the high end showrooms, but doing the maths will guide you to a shortlist of potential companies within your range.
+A new kitchen is always an investment, so be clear about your budget, allowing for features such as modern kitchen island ideas.
+Window shop and see what good ideas pop up in the high end showrooms, but doing the math will guide you to a shortlist of potential companies within your range.

 Visit as many showrooms as you need to.
 Open doors, check the quality and talk to showroom staff about their design and installation processes.